 The most common side effects demonstrated in the clinical trials for Hizentra were local infusion-site reactions, headache, diarrhea, fatigue, back pain, nausea, pain in extremity, cough, upper respiratory tract infection, rash, pruritus, vomiting, abdominal pain (upper), migraine, arthralgia, pain, fall, and nasopharyngitis.
 These are not the only side effects possible.
 Tell your doctor about any side effect that bothers you or does not go away.

 That depends on the schedule that you and your doctor decide is best for you.
-If treating CIDP, Hizentra gives you protection with 1–2 infusions over 1–2 consecutive days.
+Hizentra gives you protection with weekly dosing (1-2 sessions over 1-2 consecutive days) for CIDP.
 Dosing options for PI range from once a day to once every 2 weeks.

 You and your doctor can choose your Hizentra dosing treatment plan based on: